-- Potential of the project to reach populations that are underserved—those whose opportunities to experience the arts are limited by geography, ethnicity, economics, or disability.
+- The ability of the project to reach and meaningfully engage with underserved groups/communities —those whose opportunities to experience the arts are limited relative to: geography, ethnicity, economics, or disability.

 - Potential to make quality arts or cultural resources more widely available.

-- Ability of the project to grow organizational capacity and experience, as appropriate.
+- Potential of the project to grow organizational capacity and experience.

 What Happens to Your Application

 Applications are evaluated according to the "Review Criteria."
 After processing by our staff, applications are reviewed by a diverse group of arts experts and other individuals with broad knowledge of the specific types of projects in this funding area.
-Following further staff review, these recommendations are forwarded to the National Endowment for the Arts Chairman.
+Following further staff review, these recommendations are forwarded to the NEA Chair.

-The Chairman reviews the recommendations for grants in all funding categories and makes the final decision on all grant awards.
+The Chair reviews the recommendations for grants in all funding categories and makes the final decision on all grant awards.
 Applicants are then notified of funding decisions.